 North Las Vegas Resident Sentenced To Prison For Selling Over 200 Firearms Without A Federal Firearms License

-Rushard Burton (27) pleaded guilty in August 2021 to four counts of interference with commerce by robbery and one count of possession of a firearm in furtherance of a crime of violence.
-In addition to the prison term, U.S. District Judge Jennifer A. Dorsey sentenced Burton to three years of supervised release.
+Kaili Tualau (31) pleaded guilty in October 2021 to three counts of interference with commerce by robbery and one count of brandishing a firearm in furtherance of a crime.
+In addition to the term of imprisonment, U.S. District Judge James C. Mahan sentenced Tualau to three years of supervised release.